3dfsb-dev/3dfsb/README.md

 BeOS/Haiku:

-This package does not contain a BeOS binary, because I don't have BeOS/Haiku installed on my computer anymore, sorry :/
+This package does not contain a BeOS binary, because I don't have BeOS/Haiku installed on my computer anymore.

 The source should compile anyway.